moien007/AntiCheat/README.md

-#AntiCheat
-A Simple and Basic Open Source C++ Anti-Cheat for Anyone Want's Lean how to Create AntiCheat, I Think This Project is Good Example\Sample but Not Very Secure, That's my first C++ Project (by Only Find Code's from Internet and Paste).
+# AntiCheat
+Very simple and quick Anit-Cheat written in C++, this my first upload on github.
+Most codes are taken from internet and based NTA's aCI [source code](https://www.unknowncheats.me/forum/1438068-post1.html)

-# Features
+## Features
-- Memory Scan
+- Memory Scan (detecting memory read-writes)
-- Procces Module
+- Procces Module (detecting blacklisted module injections)
 - ScreenShot Capture
-- System Info for Ban
+- Hardware info for Ban (aka.
+HWID)
-- Window Text Detection
+- Window Text Detection (detecting unwanted softwares like Cheat Engine)

-# TODO
-- A test Program
-- Drive\Disk Serial
-- String Crypto
-- Task Scheduler
-- Check Procces Functions
-- And More
+## Using
+This is just for researching purpose, avoid direct using in your projects.
+Just for inspiration.

+## Compile
+I didn't try it yet.